Watch on demand

-David A Pearce, PhD, President of Innovation, Research, & World Clinic at Sanford Health, and Christina Waters, PhD, SVP Genomics Insights & Solutions at Congenica, hosted a webinar to discuss the applications of genomics to the research and treatment of pediatric epilepsy.
-To watch the webinar, please see the film at the bottom of this page.
+David A Pearce, PhD, President of Innovation, Research, & World Clinic at Sanford Health, and Christina Waters, PhD, SVP Genomics Insights & Solutions at Congenica, discuss the applications of genomics to the research and treatment of pediatric epilepsy and implications for wider R&D.

 It is estimated that over 50 million people around the world suffer from epilepsy which can result from injury, health, environment, genetics and unknown causes.
 According to the World Health Organization (WHO), this makes epilepsy one of the leading global neurological diseases with 80% of people living in low- and middle-income countries.
 If the cause of epilepsy can be determined, it is also estimated that up to 70% of these individuals could be treated to prevent further adverse effects on cognition that has lifelong impact on the patients, care givers and health system.
 As a community, it is our responsibility to ensure access and equitability of knowledge and to continue to drive understanding and precision treatments for pediatric epilepsy.